jeevantech123/jeevantech123/README.md

 ● ⛩️ Into Anime - "The Fragrant Flower Blooms With Dignity" is a favorite

-● ⏱️ Efficiency is my forte, my projects here should be simple and useful
+● ⏱️ Persistent, once I start something I will finish it

 ● 🎮 I am very much into gaming!